kbruninx/modelling-energy-systems/basics/duality-kkts.md

 The color coding in {numref}`fig:duality_ex1` illustrates some important points:

 * Green: The dual problem of a maximisation primal problem is a minimisation problem (and vice versa).
 * Yellow: Two primal variables lead to two dual constraints.
-The primal objective function coefficients (3 and 5) are the dual constraint parameters.
+The primal objective function coefficients (3 and 5) form the right-hand side of the constraints in the dual problem.
 * Purple: The "$\geq 0$" bounds on the primal variables lead to "$\geq$" in the dual constraints.
 * Blue: Three primal constraints lead to three dual variables.
 The primal constraint parameters (4, 12, and 18) are the dual objective function coefficients.
 * Cyan: The "$\leq$" in the primal constraints leads to "$\geq 0$" bounds on the dual variables.